 If you are a medical professional and require an urgent discussion with one of the NCC Consultants:

-Please contact the St James’s Switchboard on (01) 4103000 and ask to be forwarded to the Coagulation Consultant on-call.
+Please contact the St James’s Switchboard on (01) 4103000 and ask to be forwarded to the Haematology SHO on call.

 For Non Clinical Queries